 In today’s retail landscape, you will notice that many e-commerce businesses do not limit themselves to just one selling platform.
 More online stores are selling across multiple channels to reach more customers and drive further sales.

-Large retailers often have a brick and mortar store, an online store, and sell across online marketplaces such as Amazon and eBay.
+Large retailers often have a bricks-and-mortar shop and an online shop and sell across online marketplaces such as Amazon and eBay.
 The past year has also seen the rise of social commerce, with more brands selling on social media platforms such as Facebook, Instagram and TikTok.
+Deloitte Global predicts that the market for social commerce will surpass US$1 trillion globally in 2023

 Although more retailers are opting for a multi-channel distribution system, it can be challenging for businesses to create a multi-channel strategy that is low on cost and maximises profit.

-This article covers what a multi-channel distribution system entails, the challenges involved in a multi-channel distribution system, and implementing a successful strategy.
+This article covers what a multi-channel distribution system entails, the challenges involved in a multi-channel distribution system, and the implementation of a successful strategy.

 What is a multi-channel distribution system?

-A multi-channel distribution system is a strategy where retailers sell across multiple platforms such as a physical store, social media and online marketplaces to widen their customer reach and generate further sales.
+A multi-channel distribution system is a strategy where retailers sell across multiple platforms such as a physical shop, social media and online marketplaces to widen their customer reach and generate further sales.

 Importance of multi-channel distribution systems in e-commerce